Find Affordable College Courses

 $14,344 Average Tuition & Fees

 The excellent programs at University of Pittsburgh - Greensburg helped the school earn the #3 place on this year’s ranking of the best writing studies schools in Pennsylvania.
-Located in the large suburb of Greensburg, Pitt Greensburg is a public college with a small student population.
+Located in the large suburb of Greensburg, Pitt Greensburg is a public school with a small student population.

 Pitt Greensburg undergraduate students pay an average of $14,344 in in-state tuition and fees each year.
 On average, writing graduates from Pitt Greensburg take out $26,453 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $398.